Erodium cicutarium

 Erodium cicutarium, also known as common stork's-bill, redstem filaree, redstem stork's bill or pinweed, is a herbaceous annual – or in warm climates, biennial – member of the family Geraniaceae of flowering plants.
-It is native to Macaronesia, temperate Eurasia and north and northeast Africa, and was introduced to North America in the eighteenth century, where it has since become naturalized, particularly of the deserts and arid grasslands of the southwestern United States.
+It is native to Macaronesia, temperate Eurasia and north and northeast Africa, and was introduced to North America in the eighteenth century, where it has since become naturalized, particularly in the deserts and arid grasslands of the southwestern United States.

 Description

+Common stork's-bill is a perennial monoecious herb that typically grows in rosettes pressed flat to the ground, with a deep tap root that allows it to survive through the summer on dry soils.
+It can develop stems up to 60 cm long that are sometimes red and sometimes green, and may be erect or prostrate, and have simple or glandular hairs which become more abundant towards the top.
+Plants with glandular hairs are sticky, but those with simple hairs are much less so.
+It has no scent.

+The leaves are arranged in a basal rosette at the beginning of the year, later occurring in opposite pairs along the stem.
+They are pinnate, almost twice-pinnate as each leaflet is deeply toothed or divided more than halfway to the midrib, and the whole leaf can vary in size from 2–20 cm long, either with a petiole or not.
+Like the stems, the leaves can be covered with glandular or simple hairs.

-It is a hairy, sticky annual, resembling herb Robert but lacking the unpleasant odor.
-The stems are reddish and bear bright pink flowers, which often have dark spots on the bases.
+The stems bear bright pink flowers which often have dark spots on the bases.
 The flowers are arranged in a loose cluster and have ten filaments – five of which are fertile – and five styles.
 The leaves are pinnate to pinnate-pinnatifid, with hairy stems.
 The long seed-pod, shaped like the bill of a stork, bursts open in a spiral when ripe, sending the seeds (which have long tails called awns) into the air.

 Seed dispersal behavior

-Erodium cicutarium seed uses self-dispersal mechanisms to spread away from the maternal plant and also to reach good germination site to increase fitness.
-Two techniques that Erodium uses are explosive dispersal, which launches seeds by storing elastic energy, and self-burial dispersal, where Erodium seeds move themselves across the soil using hygroscopically powered shape change.
+Erodium cicutarium seed uses self-dispersal mechanisms to spread away from the maternal plant and also reach a good germination site to increase fitness.
+Two abilities that E. cicutarium has are explosive dispersal, which launches seeds by storing elastic energy, and self-burial dispersal, where the seeds move themselves across the soil using hygroscopically powered shape change.

 Explosive dispersal

-After flowering, the five pericarps on the fruits of Erodium, and the awns, which are hair-like appendages of pericarps, join together and grow into a spine shape.
-As the fruits dry, dehydration create tension, and elastic energy develops within the awns.
-The shape of the awns change from straight to helical, causing them to explosively separate the seeds away from the maternal plants.
+After flowering, the five pericarps on the fruits of E. cicutarium, and the awns, which are appendages of the pericarps, join and grow into a spine shape.
+As the fruits dry, dehydration creates tension, and elastic energy develops within the awns.
+With sufficient elastic energy the shape of the awns changes from straight to helical, causing them to burst away from the maternal plants, bringing the seeds with them.
 During dispersal, mechanical energy stored in specialized tissues is transferred to the seeds to increase their kinetic and potential energy.
 The energy storage capacity of the seeds is determined by the level of hydration, suggesting a role of turgor pressure in the explosive dispersal mechanism.